 Additional things to Consider

-A few features to consider when looking at buying your 50-gallon propane water heater include the warranty, the tank features and the material of the drain valves.
-Water heaters can have a warranty from anywhere between 3 to 12 years.
-We suggest that you try to choose a model that has the longest possible warranty for your budget as they generally have larger elements that speed up water heating and thicker insulation for reduced heat loss.
-Although more expensive in the beginning, the design and durability of models with longer warranties will have you cutting costs in other ways down the track.
+A few features to consider when looking at buying your 50-gallon propane water heater include the warranty, the tank features, and the drain valves.
+Water heaters can have a guarantee from anywhere between 3 to 12 years.
+We suggest that you try to choose a model that has the longest possible warranty for your budget as they generally have more significant elements that speed up water heating and thicker insulation for reduced heat loss.
+Although more expensive in the beginning, the design and durability of models with more extended warranties will have you cutting costs in other ways down the track.

-Some tanks can be glassed lined which is said to reduce corrosion.
-You can also find brands that advertise anti-scale devices such as swirling the water constantly.
-The scale is known to shorten the life of the heating element, but we feel that if you avoid investing in fancy features and put your money into a model with a longer warranty, you cannot really go too wrong.
+Some tanks can be glassed lined, which is said to reduce corrosion.
+You can also find brands that advertise anti-scale devices, such as swirling the water regularly.
+The scale is known to shorten the life of the heating element, but we feel that if you avoid investing in fancy features and put your money into a model with a more extended warranty, you cannot go too wrong.

 Make sure you talk with your plumber and installation specialists before attempting to install a propane water heater for yourself.
 Talk with any suppliers about your family size and requirements of your water heater before making any purchasing decisions, and always check online for a better price if you feel you can find one.